-At the law office of Albert F. Pennisi, P.C., I represent family members and other beneficiaries who suspect fiduciaries of failing in their duties.
-I can also defend executors, administrators and trustees who have been petitioned for removal from the estate or trust.
-You can rely on my experience with probate litigation involving estates of all sizes.
-I have been practicing in estate, trust and probate law for more than 45 years.
+At Daniels Norelli Cecere & Tavel P.C., we represent family members and other beneficiaries who suspect fiduciaries of failing in their duties.
+We can also defend executors, administrators and trustees who have been petitioned for removal from the estate or trust.
+You can rely on our experience with probate litigation involving estates of all sizes.
+Our attorneys have been practicing in estate, trust and probate law for over 30 years.

 You Can Remove Fiduciaries Who Mismanage Estates And Trusts

-If you are seeking to remove a fiduciary from an estate or trust, I can petition the court on your behalf.
-I will request an accounting of the estate to determine how the assets have been spent or distributed as well as how many assets remain.
-If I determine that the estate or trust has been mismanaged, the case may go to trial.
+If you are seeking to remove a fiduciary from an estate or trust, we can petition the court on your behalf.
+We will request an accounting of the estate to determine how the assets have been spent or distributed as well as how many assets remain.
+If we determine that the estate or trust has been mismanaged, the case may go to trial.